ARMmbed/mbed-os-5-docs/docs/reference/runtime/Memory.md

 ```

-There are, at least, two kinds of memory in the system: flash and RAM.
+There are at least two kinds of memory in the system: flash and RAM.

 ### RAM

-Inside RAM we can distinguish two logical types: static and dynamic memory.
-Each of them is used in different ways:
+Inside RAM, we can distinguish two logical types: static and dynamic memory.
+You can use each of them in different ways:
-* Static (zero initialized)
+* Static (zero initialized):
-  * Vector table
+  * Vector table.
-  * Global data
+  * Global data.
-  * Static data
+  * Static data.
-  * Stacks for default threads (main, timer, idle, scheduler/ISR)
+  * Stacks for default threads (main, timer, idle, scheduler/ISR).
-* Dynamic
+* Dynamic:
-  * Heap (dynamic data)
+  * Heap (dynamic data).
   * Stacks for user threads.
 Mbed OS will dynamically allocate memory on heap for user thread's stacks.

-Stack checking is turned on for all threads, and the kernel will error if an overflow condition is detected.
+Stack checking is turned on for all threads, and the kernel errors if it detects an overflow condition.

 ### Flash

 Flash is a read only memory (ROM) that contains:
-* Application code
+* Application code.
-* Application data
+* Application data.
-* Optional bootloader
+* Optional bootloader.